 Find out if your web host provides website backups as a service.

 Contact the person who designed your website and ask them to do it for you.
-They should have enough knowledge of how content management systems work that they would be able to manually backup your files.
+They should have enough knowledge of how content management systems work that they would be able to do a manual backup for your files.

 Use an additional “just in case” backup service.
-Many of these services exist, so do your research.
+Many of these services exist, and you can easily find them by doing some research.
 Some are more cost effective than others, while others have software that’s more or less user friendly.

 Install a backup plugin on your site.
-Some plugins allow you to schedule backups, as well as send your files to cloud services like Dropbox.
+Some backup plugins allow you to schedule automatic backups, as well as send your files to cloud storage services like Dropbox.

 If you have a smaller website, you might just choose to compress your files in a ZIP folder and email them to yourself.
 Again, this works best for small websites.
-So if the size of your files is bigger than your email provider allows you to send, or if you expect that the size of your site will expand, then look into one of the other backup options.
+So if the size of your files is bigger than your email provider allows you to send, or if you expect that the size of your site will expand, it might be beneficial to look into one of the other backup options.

-It’s a good idea to also save a copy of your files on your computer, though you should also do this in addition to one of the other techniques.
-Having two copies of your files isn’t a bad idea.
+It’s a good idea to also save a copy of your files on your computer, though you should also do this in addition to one of the other backup services or techniques.
+Having two or more copies of your files is never a bad idea.
 As the old adage goes, better safe than sorry.